telerik/winforms-docs/dataentry/customizing-appearance/customizing-appearance.md

 ![dataentry-customizing-appearance002](images/dataentry-customizing-appearance002.png)

-## Changing this styles of the underlying controls.
+## Changing the styles of the underlying controls.

 The following snippet shows how you access the underlying controls and change the their styles: